At a glance

 “I think we clearly understand the negative ramifications of not getting ethics right.

-“What I find interesting is there is not enough done in promoting how good ethics can improve the bottom line,” says Stokes.
+“What I find interesting is there is not enough done in promoting how good ethics can improve the bottom line,” Stokes says.

 Financial reporting is a window into ethical conduct.
 Stokes believes organisations need to create an environment that encourages individuals to do the right thing.